Explore why some battery packs pose odd voltages and how this affects the user.

 A battery is an electrochemical device that produces a voltage potential when placing metals of different affinities into an acid solutions (electrolyte).
 The open circuit voltage (OCV) that develops as part of an electrochemical reaction varies according to the metals and electrolyte used.

-Applying a charge or discharge places the battery in the closed circuit voltage (CCV) condition; charging raises the voltage and discharging lowers it.
-This voltage behavior is governed by the internal battery resistance; a low resistance produces less fluctuation under load or charge than a high one.
-Charging and discharging agitates the battery and a full stabilization takes up to 24 hours.
-Temperature also has a role; cold rises the voltage and heat lowers it.
+Applying a charge or discharge places the battery into the closed circuit voltage (CCV) condition.
+Charging raises the voltage and discharging lowers it.
+The voltage behavior under a load and charge is governed by the current flow and the internal battery resistance.
+A low resistance produces low fluctuation under load or charge; a high resistance causes the voltage to swing excessively.
+Charging and discharging agitates the battery and full voltage stabilization takes up to 24 hours.
+Temperature also plays a role; a cold temperature lowers the voltage and heat raises it.

 Manufacturers rate a battery by assigning a nominal voltage, and with a few exceptions these voltages follow an agreed convention.
 Here are the nominal voltages of the most common batteries in brief.

 The nominal voltage of lead acid is 2.00 volts per cell, however when measuring the open circuit voltage the voltage of a charged battery should be 2.10V/cell.
 Keeping lead acid much below 2.10V/cell will cause the buildup of sulfation.